 Swyftx vs Coinspot: Which Is the Best Option For YOU?

 Aussies are some of the top cryptocurrency enthusiasts globally, and it shows; there are more than 250 registered exchange sites.
-With these many platforms to choose from, it can get overwhelming, especially if you’re a beginner.
+With this many platforms to choose from, it can get overwhelming, especially if you’re a beginner.

 Swyftx was launched in 2019 by Alex Harper (CEO) & Angus Goldman (CTO) to help Aussies trade digital coins conveniently.
 Both founders are reputable crypto enthusiasts, and they mainly focused on addressing the pain points of crypto traders and filling market gaps.

 This platform has an easy sign-up process, and identity verification takes less than 5 minutes.
 They also give new users $10 worth of BTC on sign up so you can either use a demo account or practice with the $10.

 How Do Swyftx and Coinspot Compare to Each Other?